LoginCrack.py - More Methods For Breaking Web Logins

 if ($result['password'] == $_POST['password']) Access_Granted();

-Even if the login is vulnerable, traditional ' or 1='1 injections will fail to bypass it: even though the injection works and user data is being returned, the attacker still needs to know the correct password to log-in.
+Even if the login is vulnerable, traditional ' or 1='1 injections will fail to bypass it: even though the injection works and user data is being returned, the attacker still needs to know the correct password for the condition to succeed.

 The injection for testing the login should now be:

-Thus the attacker can login with whatever password he chooses.
+Thus the attacker can login with whatever password he wants to use.

 The process of exploiting these types of login requires a big amount of work and can be time consuming, consider the following vulnerable query: